jflamy/owlcms4/docs/InstallationOverview.md

 Several installation options are possible, depending on what is available at the competition site and the size of the competition.
+The four scenarios below fall in two categories:

+- Cloud-based options, where all you need are browsers (and a good internet connection)
+- Stand-alone options, where there is no reliable internet and you need to run things locally.

 ## Easiest: Cloud-Based Installation (Internet required)

 If there is good internet communication at the competition site, there is no need to install anything locally.

-- There is a one-click install procedure to a free (0$) cloud service called Heroku (a division of Salesforce.com).
-For large competitions, there are moderately priced alternative (20$ or less), discussed below.
+- There is a one-click install procedure to a *free* (0$) cloud service called Heroku (a division of Salesforce.com).
+For large competitions, you can change the configuration on the competition days to use the paying tiers, at a cost of about 12$ per day, and then go back to the free tiers.
 - The install will create your own private copy of the application, with your own database.
 - The owlcms software runs as a web site.
 All the various display screens and devices connect to the cloud using the competition site's wifi or ethernet network.